 Getting Started

 Let’s install the Par programming language.
-Currently, we have:

 1. Install Rust and Cargo